kaapstorm/pregnant_justice/src/04_ectopic.rst

-"Only in cases where the mother is in a remote rural environment, or desperately poor, or maybe, rarely, in a very conservative religious setting, and too afraid of seeking professional help."
+"Only in cases where the mother is in a remote rural environment, or desperately poor, or maybe, rarely, in a very conservative religious setting, and too afraid to seek professional help."

-"Oh, yeah, what I mean is, how often does the placenta attach to the kidney."
+"Oh, yeah, what I was getting at is how often does the placenta attach to the kidney."

 "Great question.
 I don't know.
-I guess it might depend how the fallopian tube bursts.
+I guess it might depend on where the fallopian tube bursts.
 I mean you've got a lot going on in there.
 You've got the intestines, and the bladder and the kidneys and the liver.
 If the placenta can't pull in the nutrients it needs, the fetus will die."

 "Right."
 There was a moment of silence as Louise pondered, and then she continued, "So first the zygote needs, what, protein, like yolk in a chicken egg, so it can divide, and then it becomes placenta and fetus, and needs blood and oxygen and stuff."

-"Yah, very basically, yah, and normally the uterus provides all of that, of course, but obviously a kidney can do the trick, if the fetus is very, very lucky ... and the mum's circumstances are very, very unlucky."
+"Yah, very basically, yah.
+You've skipped a few steps, like the zygote starts off as a blastocyte, and it has a protective shell as it passes down the fallopian tube.
+Progesterone prepares the endometrium -- the wall of the uterus -- for the blastocyte.
+The blastocyte breaks out of its shell, and implants in the endometrium -- they exchange hormones to help it attach.
+The outer layer of the blastocyte becomes the placenta.
+The inner cells become an embryo, and then a fetus.
+In the case of the woman in the newspaper clipping, obviously all of that happened in the fallopian tube, and by the time the fallopian tube burst, the placenta was big enough to be pushed against the kidney, and to attach to it successfully.

 "Right. ...
 Huh. ...
 Well, Dr Howard, thank you very much for your time.
 This has been fascinating."